Top 5 Golf Exercises for a Better Swing

 Creating Your Golf Workout Plan

-Designing a golf workout plan tailored to your needs will ensure you get the most out of your training sessions.
-Consider incorporating these exercises into a weekly routine, allowing for sufficient rest and recovery.
-A typical week could include:
+Designing a golf workout program tailored to your needs is key to getting the most out of your training.
+Aim to include a mix of strength, mobility, and core exercises throughout the week, while allowing time for rest and recovery.
+A typical week might look like this:

 By scheduling your workouts in this manner, you can ensure that each muscle group has adequate time to recover and strengthen.
 Additionally, consistency is key to seeing results, so aim to stick to your schedule as closely as possible.